 Everyone knows Big Basket, Grofers, and Super Daily as big players in the online grocery market.
 On these platforms, you can sell anything that you would find in an offline supermarket or hypermarket.
 Only here, you also need to set up delivery, payments, and a website or online store.

 Here is an example of a basic online grocery business model:

 What to know before setting up your online grocery store

-Create your business plan for your online grocery store- What is your niche?
+Create your business plan for your online grocery store: What is your niche?
 How many products do you wish to sell?
-The image above is a simple reference to a basic grocery model – but you can always create your own.
-Check out these business plan templates to help you get started.
+The image above is a simple reference to a basic grocery model, but you can always create your own.
+Also, check out these business plan templates to help you get started.

 Grocery stores sell highly perishable items, so it is important to keep a tab of expiry dates, manufacturing dates, and quality checks.

 Set up an account with grocery wholesalers in your area.
 You can also sell only one type of grocery – vegetables/ organic produce or just dry fruits.
 Find your niche and sell the products online.

-Selling grocery online- Register your business online and ensure you adhere to any legal compliance required.
+Register your business online and ensure you adhere to any legal compliance required.
 Speak with legal experts and obtain a food license (an FSSAI License).
 At Instamojo, we have tie-ups with partners like LegalWiz & Vakilsearch that can help with fast license registration for your grocery business.
-Bonus – Instamojo businesses get discounts on services like these.
+Also, Instamojo businesses get discounts on services like these.

 Identifying your audience